 It should be noted that the settlement mechanism can also be applied to violations other than cartels.
 The secondary legislation regarding the settlement mechanism has been adopted in July 2021.
-As for relevant case law, the Turkish Philips decision constitutes the first example of the settlement practice in Turkish competition law after the amendments to the Competition Law as of June 2020.
+As for relevant case law, the Turkish Philips decision constitutes the first example of the settlement practice in Turkish competition law after the June 2020 amendments to the Competition Law.

 The commitment procedure was incorporated into the Competition Law with the amendments of June 2020.
 Accordingly, the TCA can decide to end an investigation without an infringement decision, if the undertaking under investigation voluntarily submits commitments to eliminate the competition concerns.
 Both the TCA and the investigated undertakings quickly adapted to this new but long-awaited procedure.
-On 16 March 2021, Communiqué No. 2021/2 on Commitments for Preliminary Investigations and Investigations on Anticompetitive Agreements, Concerted Practices, Decisions and Abuse of Dominant Position which clarifies the rules and procedure to be followed in commitment decisions, came into force.
-According to the Communiqué, investigated undertakings can submit their willingness to propose commitments within three months following their receipt of the investigation notice.
-According to the Communiqué specifies that anticompetitive information exchange and resale price maintenance are considered as hardcore restrictions alongside price fixing, territory/customer sharing and supply restriction agreements between competitors.
-Exclusion of information exchange agreements and resale price maintenance from the commitment procedure's scope may narrow down the suitable cases to a great extent.
-The commitment procedure is providing opportunities to the TCA and undertakings under investigation to effectively remedy alleged infringements of the Competition Law at an early stage, without the need to allocate resources for lengthy investigations.
+On 16 March 2021, Communiqué No. 2021/2 on Commitments for Preliminary Investigations and Investigations on Anticompetitive Agreements, Concerted Practices, Decisions and Abuse of Dominant Position, which clarifies the rules and procedure to be followed in commitment decisions, came into force.
+According to the Communiqué, investigated undertakings can submit their willingness to propose commitments within three months of their receipt of the investigation notice.
+According to the Communiqué, the commitment procedure is not applicable for hardcore competition law restrictions.
+The Communiqué specifies that anticompetitive information exchange and resale price maintenance are considered hardcore restrictions alongside price fixing, territory or customer sharing and supply restriction agreements between competitors.
+The exclusion of information exchange agreements and resale price maintenance from the commitment procedure's scope may narrow down the suitable cases to a great extent.
+The commitment procedure provides opportunities for the TCA and undertakings under investigation to effectively remedy alleged infringements of the Competition Law at an early stage, without the need to allocate resources for lengthy investigations.

 In the Singer decision, an investigation was opened on the grounds that Singer's practices in the sewing machine supply market violated articles concerning 'anti-competitive agreements, concerted practices and decisions' and 'abuse of dominant position'.
-Singer, due to its position, simultaneously applied for the settlement (for resale price maintenance) and the commitment procedures (for non-compete clause).
+Singer, due to its position, simultaneously applied for the settlement (for resale price maintenance) and the commitment procedures (for a non-compete clause).